 Over the past 10 to 15 years there have been substantial improvements in breast implant design and manufacture.
-In the early days of breast implants, it was often the case that the traditional silicone filled breast implants were associated with a high risk of complications.
-In cases where the breast implant ruptured the internal silicone material had more of a fluid like consistency and it was therefore possible for the released silicone to migrate to other parts of the body.
+In the early days of breast implants, it was often the case that the traditional silicone-filled breast implants were associated with a high risk of complications.
+In cases where the breast implant ruptured the internal silicone material had more of a fluid-like consistency and it was, therefore, possible for the released silicone to migrate to other parts of the body.

 It is now commonly observed that detecting breast implant rupture, and especially small ruptures in the newer generation breast implants can be very difficult to detect, as the physical integrity of breast implants has markedly improved.
 Once a breast implant has ruptured it is important that the breast implant is removed.
 Breast implant removal is often followed by the replacement with a brand-new breast implant as part of a combined procedure.

-Many medical authorities recommend that patients who have new generation silicone breast implants have an MRI scan off their breast implants approximately every five years to make sure that they remain fully intact.
+Many medical authorities recommend that patients who have new generation silicone breast implants have an MRI scan of their breast implants approximately every five years to make sure that they remain fully intact.
 In reality, the uptake of having MRI scans is relatively low.
-It is often not straightforward to book an MRI appointment especially in the NHS, waiting times can be long and if you choose private then the costs of the scans can be in the £1000-£1500 range.
+It is often not straightforward to book an MRI appointment, especially in the NHS, waiting times can be long and if you choose private then the costs of the scans can be in the £1000-£1500 range.

-Many patients will have budgeted for the cost off a breast augmentation procedure and will either pay from their savings or from using one of our medical finance plans.
+Many patients will have budgeted for the cost of a breast augmentation procedure and will either pay from their savings or by using one of our medical finance plans.
 Very few patients will have accounted for the cost of having MRI scans of their breasts every 3 to 5 years.
 In our experience, many women express concerns about possible implant rupture much earlier than three years after their procedure, whether from sustaining a possible injury to the breast or from a concern that something does not seem right.

-Patients who have their breast augmentation procedure at Centre for Surgery from October 2021 are able to benefit from complimentary high resolution ultrasound scans on an annual basis with the first scan able to be performed exactly 1 year after your procedure.
+Patients who have their breast augmentation procedure at Centre for Surgery from October 2021 are able to benefit from complimentary high-resolution ultrasound scans on an annual basis with the first scan able to be performed exactly 1 year after your procedure.
 This is totally free of charge to you and is available indefinitely.
 The cost of this service is not added to the cost of your breast augmentation procedure.
-If you are concerned in anyway about the integrity of your breast implants and are worried that they could be ruptured or you think you could be developing capsular contracture, our annual ultrasound breast implant scans will be able to identify any problems.
-Outside of the annual checks with ultrasound, if you would like to have a scan there is a £600 charge for a high resolution ultrasound breast scan.
+If you are concerned in any way about the integrity of your breast implants and are worried that they could be ruptured or you think you could be developing capsular contracture, our annual ultrasound breast implant scans will be able to identify any problems.
+Outside of the annual checks with ultrasound, if you would like to have a scan there is a £600 charge for a high-resolution ultrasound breast scan.
 The procedure itself is quick to perform, does not cause any pain and gives immense peace of mind to patients concerned about possible implant rupture.

 If a breast implant rupture is detected, you’ll be booked in urgently to see your surgeon to talk through the potential options for breast implant removal and breast implant replacement surgery, also known as implant exchange.

-Many patients will have had breast augmentation surgery with a different provider, however you can still book in to have an ultrasound scan with us.
+Many patients will have had breast augmentation surgery with a different provider, however, you can still book in to have an ultrasound scan with us.
 Again the cost of the scan would be £600.